-In 2016 Theatre Arts and SRT were fortunate to receive instructional equipment monies, a \$25,000 anonymous donation, and a generous CTE grant.
-But by far the best news is that the plans for the new Burbank and Studio Theatre are complete!
-Construction is set to begin August 2017 with fall 2018 as an anticipated date of completion.
+In 2017 Theatre Arts and SRT were fortunate to receive instructional equipment monies and a generous CTE grant.
+But by far the best news is that the Burbank Renovation and Addition are under construction and the expected completion date is June 2019.
 Thank you!